 Sandy Valley is awesome and a good mix between immersion and comfort.
 It is remote, but has flushing toilets and wifi and is comfy.
 There area a bunch of different and unique places there to stay – trailers, an old timey wagon, an eco modern cabin, a vintage trailer, a tipi.
 My favorite was the vintage trailer so far, but they are all fun.

 They also offer activities like the BB-gun lesson I took from someone who looks suspiciously like Sunny Smiles, named Dana.
 You can not skip the breakfast, served in the ranch house.
 It is incredible, make sure to order ahead and Yuri will hook you up.
 The wood stove and coffee is especially satisfying in the dead of winter.
 A pack of dogs will attack you … with love.
 And the sunset and sunrises are incredible.
 Bring cash for the breakfast and tip.

 Nipton – In better shape than we all have experienced, Nipton is a cool and quirky cannabis-themed town directly where one would expect it to be on the south side of the map, along Nevada State Route 164.
 It has similar fun choices for staying, like eco-cabins, tipi, and refurbished trailer and semi containers.
 You can’t smoke anything inside the buildings, but the grounds are 420 friendly.
 If you don’t smoke, don’t like it, have kids etc, it is never overwhelming or bothersome since all the campsites are so far away from one another.
 I don’t personally partake but it is fun to have weed themed coffee mugs and t-shirts to send to my profligate family members around the holidays.

 Mt.
 Charleston – Staying on Mt.
-Charleston is fun, but for me was only feasible in fall and spring.
+Charleston is fun, but for me has only been feasible in fall and spring.
 In summer, it is packed because of the temperature – upwards of 40 degrees less than down in the valley.
-In winter, it is super expensive due to the ski resort and on my last trip, super treacherous due to a snow storm.
+In winter, it is super expensive due to the ski resort and last winter, super treacherous due to a snow storm.
 Driving restrictions were in place, requiring 4-wheel drive vehicle and snow chains on your tires to even attempt to drive up there!
 So maybe just go to see the sites instead of staying.
 Also the resort just changed ownership and I do not know if they are going to change the New Vegas aspects or not – fingers crossed everything stays the same.

-The Strip – I have stayed at all the game – related casino hotels and would highly recommend the Sahara over everything else.
+The Strip – I have stayed at all the game related casino hotels and would highly recommend the Sahara over everything else.
 For me, I loved the Art Deco meets Deus Ex decor, plus free parking ramp on an end monorail stop.
 The others – Venetian, Bellagio, Caesars Palace – are all ok.
-The only one I would not recommend is The Strat.
-Go there for the trip to the observation deck at the top, get some ice cream at their little restaurant, and that’s it.
+The only one I would not recommend is the Strat.
+Go there for the trip to the observation deck at the top, get some ice cream at the little restaurant, and that’s it.

 Work in Progress

 If you find this website useful, fun, or interesting – consider supporting my efforts with a modest donation of a few caps by clicking dude here.
 Regardless, this website will always be free of ads because they are annoying!